 The Missouri Case and Ruling

-The Missouri Court of Appeals (Western District) reversed a lower court’s decision in late October that centered around a medication dispensing error by a pharmacist in Missouri.
+The Missouri Court of Appeals (Western District) reversed a lower court’s decision in late October of 2017 that centered around a medication dispensing error by a pharmacist in Missouri.
 The dispensing error occurred when a pharmacy technician took several prescriptions over the phone from a Registered Nurse on behalf of the physician who was discharging his patient from the hospital.
 Although several mistakes were actually made by the technician, the most significant medication dispensing error was that the prescription phoned in by the RN for the patient’s metolazone was transcribed incorrectly to read methotrexate.
-The directions given to the patient for “once daily” administration of the drug inherently led to the patient’s death less than three weeks later (after she followed the directions on the Rx bottle and took a dose each day).
+The directions given to the patient for “once daily” administration of the drug inherently led to the patient’s death less than three weeks later (after she followed the directions on the prescription bottle and took a dose every day).

 The Four (4) Medication Dispensing Errors as Noted By The Missouri Court